 - improve effectiveness of the overall reconstruction strategy and its component programs; - improve management and accountability over funds administered by U.S. and Afghan agencies and their contractors; - improve contracting and contract management processes; - prevent fraud, waste, and abuse; and - advance U.S. interests in reconstructing Afghanistan.

 Obtaining Copies of SIGAR Reports and Testimonies

-To Report Fraud, Waste, and Abuse in Afghanistan Reconstruction Programs To obtain copies of SIGAR documents at no cost, go to SIGAR's Web site (www.sigar.mil).
+To obtain copies of SIGAR documents at no cost, go to SIGAR's Web site (www.sigar.mil).
 SIGAR posts all publicly released reports, testimonies, and correspondence on its Web site.